docker/docs/content/accounts/manage-account.md

 ## Update general settings

 1. Sign in to your [Docker account](https://account.docker.com/login).
-2. In Docker Dashboard, select your avatar in the top-right corner to open the dropdown.
+2. In Docker Home, select your avatar in the top-right corner to open the dropdown.
 3. Select **My Account**.

 From here, you can take any of the following actions.